 How to get your Iran visa code?

-The code is valid for one month – This means that you need to collect your visa within a month.
+- The code is valid for one month – This means that you need to collect your visa within a month.

 For this, the agency will give you a tracking number which you need to show at the embassy.
-For this step, you could actually call them and there’s no need to go to the embassy.
+However, you could actually call them and there’s no need to go to the embassy.